Genez-io/genezio-getting-started-javascript/README.md

 2. Navigate to the folder `cd ./genezio-getting-started-javascript/server`.
 3. Run `genezio deploy` to deploy both the backend and the frontend.

+## Genezio Challenge

+Because hands-on experience is the best way to understand a new tool, we are proposing to you a challenge.

+The TODO application is missing a vital feature - a delete functionality.

+Follow the comments in the code ([backend](https://github.com/Genez-io/genezio-getting-started-javascript/blob/main/server/task.js#L137), [frontend](https://github.com/Genez-io/genezio-getting-started-javascript/blob/main/client/src/app.js#L61)) to implement it yourself.

+Deploy it with `genezio deploy` and check it out live :D

 ## Test the project locally

 ### Clone the repository